 Certain free VPN services can only keep their lights on if they collect data about you and sell these to third-party marketers (or whoever pays a good price).

-Seeing more customized ads during browsing may not be such a big price to pay for VPN protection.
+Seeing more customized ads during browsing may not be such a high price to pay for VPN protection.
 That said, let us remind you that this practice is totally opposite to what such a service is for: keeping you anonymous.

 This practice is the exact opposite of privacy and security.